Music Dept. Handbook

 M-F 8:30 a.m. – 12 noon, 1 p.m. – 5:30 p.m.
 Closed weekends.

-The Listening Room will be open during the hours posted above.
+The Listening/Music Education Resource Room will be open during the hours posted above.
 Additional hours can be scheduled when requested by a faculty member or student for class needs.
 The door to the library holdings will remain locked at all times.
 Materials will be checked out only through the Music Center office during daytime hours.

 Food and Drink Policy

-Students may consume food and drink in the student lounge but it is forbidden in all other locations (water excepted).
+Students may consume food and drink in the student lounge but it is forbidden in all other locations (water excepted in sealed containers).
 Performers are allowed food and drink in the Rieth & Sauder green rooms prior to a concert/recital.
-Faculty is allowed food and drink in their studios, conference room and in the workroom.
+Faculty are allowed food and drink in their studios, conference room and in the workroom.

 Lockers are available for student use.
 A maximum of two lockers (one small locker and one of variable size, depending on instrument size) may be issued per student.
 Large locker priority will be given to students with large or multiple instruments; due to high demand for large lockers, there is a high probability that you will need to share a locker with another student.
 A $1.00 rental fee will be required for each locker, paid each year.
 Select your preferred locker number(s) and obtain the lock combination from the music center office.